3 Integrity

 Given its great cost, research has to be thought through and designed in such a way that its expected benefits are reasonably balanced by its expected cost (Rosenthal and Rosnow 2008, Ch.3).
 If the chance that a study will yield valid conclusions is very low, it is better not to go ahead with this study, which will save on both direct expenses and indirect cost.

 Example 3.2: Suppose that we would like to examine whether 4-year-old bilingual children might have a cognitive advantage over monolingual children of the same age.
-Based on earlier research, we expect a different of at least 2 points (on a 10 point scale) between both groups (with a “pooled standard deviation” \(s_p=4\), hence \(d=0.5\), §13.6.2 and §13.8).
+Based on earlier research, we expect a difference of at least 2 points (on a 10 point scale) between both groups (with a “pooled standard deviation” \(s_p=4\), hence \(d=0.5\), §13.6.2 and §13.8).

 We then compare two group of \(n = 4\) children each.
 Even if there were actually a difference of 2 points between both groups (meaning, if the hypothesis were true), this study would still have a mere 51% chance of yielding a significant difference: the power of the experiment is only .51 (Chapter 14), because the two groups contain so few participants.
 It would be better for the four-year-olds and their parents to do engage in other activities (at school, at home, or at work) instead of participating in this study.